The Creation Research Museum of Ontario

 Laura and I were fortunate to have Richard Fangrad from CMI (Creation Ministries International) with us on the trip.
 He did a great job at summing up the observations on the trip.

 On to the quiz part of the trip.
 Here the students were learning about rock formation names.
 A rock formation is a layer of rock that is distinguishable from the overlying and underlying layers.
-With the help of a sketch they were to fill in the blanks on a photo of Thompsons Point taken from a list of formation names in the right order.
+With the help of a sketch they were to fill in the blanks on a photo of Thompsons Point, using a list of formation names, and write them down in the right order.

 Giving out the answers to the quiz.
 Most students got the formations in the right order!